 Fact: Any nonscholar who does a close examination of the scripture as it pertains to tithing, will learn some very important facts about Malachi, and these facts are not properly represented in most churches.

 - The storehouse is not and was not the church!

 - The meat in the storehouse was not the word of God or the preached word, but the real livestock used for sacrifices.

-- God was being robbed because the priest were taking the best part of the sacrifices for themselves because the nation was not tithing.
-The tithe was to take care of the priest because the priest were not allowed to own property, or have jobs; their jobs were in the temple as Gods representatives to the people, the teach them and make sacrifices.
+- God was being robbed because the priests were taking the best part of the sacrifices for themselves.
+After all, the nation was not tithing.
+The tithe was to take care of the priest because the priests were not allowed to own property, or have jobs; their jobs were in the temple as God’s representatives to the people, the teach them and make sacrifices.

 Preaching and telling the people of God “you will go to hell” for not tithing “IS NOT STATED IN SCRIPTURE”.
-If so Jesus Christ Himself would have clearly made mention to it as a condition to keep up and secure your salvation!
+If so Jesus Christ Himself would have made mention of it as a condition to keep up and secure your salvation!
 As well as the Great Apostle Paul would have stated!
-Okay..Okay you want scripture?…Your on the right track!
+Okay, you want scripture?
+You are on the right track!